 Your sales team should be well aware of how they will be able to use the information or skills and the benefits that online sales training will bring.
 Otherwise, they may lack the motivation and drive that they need to actively participate in the online sales training experience.

 Before they even click on the first module make sure they know what is expected of them, the key takeaways involved, and what they are going to be doing with the information they acquire.
 For example, inform them that they will be learning how to complete a sales transaction using the POS system before they engage in a true-to-life simulation.

 Mention that the online activity will help them provide better customer service and increase their sales, due to the fact that they can complete a transaction from start to finish.
-Better yet, include gamification and scenarios that show them how the online sales training applies in real world settings.
+Better yet, include gamification and scenarios that show them how online sales training applies in real-world settings.

 3. Underestimating the importance of ongoing online sales training

 Online sales training is not a one-time thing that you should only offer to newcomers.
 Every member of your sales staff must receive ongoing online sales training in order to brush up on their skills and retain knowledge.